Fibonaccigirly/New-Classrooms/README.md

 Note: It is recommended to adjust the layout or provide a mechanism to handle long subject text gracefully, ensuring it does not interfere with other elements on the page.
 This will enhance the overall presentation and readability of the content.

-Bug Report 18: Inconsistency in Location Name
+BR 18: Inconsistency in Location Name
 Summary: There is an inconsistency in the location name provided by the introduction message and the address listed next to the Contact form.
 Steps to Reproduce:
 1. Read the introduction message for location information.